voidstrike/ASGIT/README.md

 ### OBJECT
 <img src='imgs/object.png'>

-### Citation
+## Citation

-If you use this code or dataset for your research, please cite our paper:
+If you use this code or dataset for your research, please consider cite our paper:

 PENDING.